Systemic therapy: History

 Systemic therapy has its roots in family therapy, or more precisely family systems therapy as it later came to be known.
 In particular, systemic therapy traces its roots to the Milan school of Mara Selvini Palazzoli, but also derives from the work of Salvador Minuchin, Murray Bowen, Ivan Boszormenyi-Nagy, as well as Virginia Satir and Jay Haley from MRI in Palo Alto.
 These early schools of family therapy represented therapeutic adaptations of the larger interdisciplinary field of systems theory which originated in the fields of biology and physiology.

 The Systemic Family Therapy develops from Murray Bowen's theory, from the research he conducted in the late 1940s till the early 1950s at the NIMH.
 The research project had families live on the research ward for extended periods.
 Bowen and his staff conducted extensive observational research on each family's interactions.
 Bowen's theory of Systemic Family therapy had 8 concepts: "Triangles", "Differentiation of Self", "Nuclear Family Emotional Process", "Family Projection Process", "Multigenerational Transmission Process", "Emotional Cutoff", "Sibling Position", "Societal Emotional Process" In the late 1960s, he introduced the theory of family systems which was based on the structure and behavior of the family’s relationship system as opposed to traditional individual therapy.
 Bowen researched the family patterns of people with schizophrenia who were receiving treatment and the patterns of his own family of origin when families were viewed as complex systems.
 The number of elements and how they are organized can alter how complex the system is.
 The system is required to have control and feedback mechanisms, which is where cybernetics come in place.
 Norbert Wiener, a mathematician, came up with the term Cybernetics which refers to the study of the automatic control system.
-Another contributor to this system came from Gregory Bateson, he created the idea that the family is a system governed by cybernetic principles.
-In one of those principles the Systemic theory is mentioned, this theory explains further into how individuals interact with each other, their connections to others, patterns, and their relationships.
+Another contributor to this system came from Gregory Bateson who created the idea that the family is a system governed by cybernetic principles which explains how individuals interact with each other, their connections to others, patterns, and their relationships.

 Early forms of systemic therapy were based on cybernetics.
 In the 1970s this understanding of systems theory was central to the structural (Minuchin) and strategic (Haley, Selvini Palazzoli) schools of family therapy which would later develop into systemic therapy.
 In the light of postmodern critique, the notion that one could control systems or say objectively "what is" came increasingly into question.
 Based largely on the work of anthropologists Gregory Bateson and Margaret Mead, this resulted in a shift towards what is known as "second-order cybernetics" which acknowledges the influence of the subjective observer in any study, essentially applying the principles of cybernetics to cybernetics – examining the examination.

 As a result, the focus of systemic therapy (ca. 1980 and forward) has moved away from a modernist model of linear causality and understanding of reality as objective, to a postmodern understanding of reality as socially and linguistically constructed.